-Paneer Tikka or Roasted Cottage Cheese is actually made in a tandoor or charcoal fire stove but in these days of quick fixes, one has to make do with pan roasted food.
+Paneer Tikka or Grilled Cottage Cheese is actually made in a tandoor or charcoal fire stove but in these days of quick fixes, one has to make do with pan roasted food.
 Cooking for one is usually a one pot meal without any frills and fancy.
 The one thing we forget is to indulge ourselves.
 I like hors d’oeuvres whenever I dine out or at parties but I have never made any for me.

 Tikkas are usually marinated in spices and yogurt for a few hours and then skewered and roasted over an open fire.
 Long process if I am cooking only for myself, isn’t it?
 When my husband was alive and the kids were around, I used to do all this and more to appease their taste-buds.
 Mostly it used to be chicken tikka or tandoori chicken.
 But now that I am alone and a vegetarian at that, I cook vegetarian interestingly and enter the kitchen and want to be out ASAP.